Japanese JLPT Grammar Point

 Key Takeaways

-• ~ようだ is used for making inferences based on observation.
+• ~ようだ is used to express conjecture or resemblance based on indirect evidence.

 Quick Recap Quiz